DAT4/os-man-shell/readme.md

     elif 'exit' == cmd[0]: exit(0)
     else: my_fork(lambda: my_pipe(cmd)) if type(cmd[0]) == list else my_fork(lambda: command(cmd))
 ```
+This is the function which will see if the command issued by the user requires to run a `fork` and a `pipe` or if it is just a `cd` or `exit`

++ If the command is a list of lists it means the command has pipes, because this is how the `tokenizer` function tokenizes the string given by the user.
++ If exit is called then the system call `_exit(0)` will be run.
+0 means that everything is OK.

-### function: `tokenizer(cmd: str)`
+### tokenizer

-This is a simpler recursive function which has responsibility for tokenizing strings into something that the rest of the program can understand.

-+ First the function checks for pipes
-+ if there is a pipe then the function will split the string for each pipe-sign into a list of strings, and then call itself for each string in the list. (which will now be without a pipe-sign) and then lastly return everything as a list of lists.
-+ if there is no pipe-sign in the string then the function will use regex to check if there is a defined string in the command ('string')(only single quotes are allowed) it will then return a list splitted for each space except for spaces in the defined string which will be in the list as a string for itself.
-+ Lastly if there is no pipes and no strings, then the function will just split the string for each space into a list of strings, and strip potential whitespace that might occure.

 ```python
 def tokenize(cmd):